-If you are planning to sell your house, the prediction of higher home prices is a piece of really good news.
-The monthly supply of inventory during the COVID-19 is not enough to satisfy the market demand, which results in higher home prices.
-The combination of low inventory, plus low-interest rates, also contributes to sky home prices.
+If you are planning to sell your house, the prediction of higher home prices is really good news.
+The monthly supply of inventory during COVID-19 is not enough to satisfy the market demand, which results in higher home prices.
+The combination of low inventory plus low-interest rates also contributes to sky home prices.

-House sales numbers have dropped in 2020 because people fear to be contagious.
+House sales numbers dropped in 2020 because people fear being contagious.
 No one wants to have contact with strangers.

-The economy has been beaten hard for the pandemic, retail, entertainment, and hospitality industries are suffering the worst hits.
-Low and middle-income homeowners in lay off or furloughed are at risk of foreclosure.
+The pandemic has beaten the economy hard, and retail, entertainment, and hospitality industries are suffering the worst hits.
+Low and middle-income homeowners on layoff or furloughed are at risk of foreclosure.
 According to the FHA, the reason for 86% of mortgage delinquencies was “a national emergency,” a category that includes the pandemic.